CharlieNatoli/email_search/README.md

 Both indices perform the same if the concept that is searched for is more explicitly mentioned (eg "Clearance Sale")

+Future work:
-- This sytem could work well for a smaller, curated content library. (eg. really good emails).
+- This system could work well for a smaller, curated content library.
-- However, creating a set of tags in a multimodal model is expensive, and might not scale well to database of millions or examples.
+- However, creating tags for each example image might not scale well to larger datasets due to cost.
-- It also is a bit less generalizable, as we have to prompt the model for any set of these we want to be able to saerch on.
+- Because we

 ## Out of scope / future work